 As an alternative to 110 formats, The APS film cartridges are optimized for fully automatic film load, enclosing the 24mm wide film completely when not in use.
 A lightproof door and partially exposed films can, in certain cameras, be removed and used later.
 The film is even put back into its cartridge and returned to the user after it has been developed.

 110 film cartridges were launched by Kodak in answer to consumer complaints about the complications involved with loading and unloading roll film cameras.
 Because loading film was easy and the small size made 110 format popular very quickly.

-The small negative size of 110 film is half the size of 135 (35mm) film and because it’s small it’s difficult to enlarge and get high resolution scans and the film is often associated with prints and and scans that are grainy and lacking sharpness.
+The small negative size of 110 film is half the size of 135 (35mm) film and because it’s small it’s difficult to enlarge and get high-resolution scans and the film is often associated with prints and scans that are grainy and lacking sharpness.